Jessie219-web/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_nRF52840-Sense/XIAO_BLE.md

 The Pin definition supported by these two libraries might be a little different and Seeed will keep update the wiki until it is clear.

 :::tip
 1. If you use the onboard package of Seeed nRF52 Boards, the Serial function may not compile.
-The solution is to add the line "#include <Adafruit_TinyUSB.h>" in your code.
+The solution is to add the line `#include <Adafruit_TinyUSB.h>` in your code.
 You can download this package from: https://github.com/adafruit/Adafruit_TinyUSB_Arduino

 2. If you prefer a simpler approach, you can choose Seeed nRF52 mbed-enabled Boards from the beginning.
 It supports the compilation of the Serial function without the need for additional modifications.
 :::